Pilot in fatal crash was on test flight

 But when the plane took off, it rose “barely above the trees,” made one maneuver and then went out of sight, according to the assistant, who had taken off ahead of Hogan in the chase plane.

 The plane barely rose 200 feet from the ground, the pilot of the chase plane estimated, and was challenged “to maintain airspeed or a nose-up attitude.”
-The chase pilot added that he heard Hogan say he planned to return to the airport, before he saw the plane go down.
+The chase pilot added that he heard Hogan say he planned to return to the airport, before the chase pilot saw the plane go down.
 He added that the plane was “porpoising” before the nose dipped down, leading to the crash.

 The owner of the property where the plane crashed told investigators he heard the plane fly low above his workshop before the sound of impact.